MicrosoftDocs/fabric-docs/docs/data-science/r-fraud-detection.md

   - ignite-2023
 ms.date: 09/21/2023
 ms.search.form: R Language
-# customer intent: As a data scientist, I want to create a model to predict fraud detection by using R.
+#customer intent: As a data scientist, I want to create a model to predict fraud detection by using R.
 ---

 # Tutorial: Use R to create, evaluate, and score a fraud detection model

-In this tutorial, you walk through a Microsoft Fabric data science workflow in R with an end-to-end example.
-The scenario is to build a fraud detection model by using machine learning algorithms trained on historical data.
+In this tutorial, you walk through an end-to-end example of a [!INCLUDE [fabric-ds-name](includes/fabric-ds-name.md)] workflow in [!INCLUDE [product-name](../includes/product-name.md)].
+The scenario is to build a fraud detection model in R by using machine learning algorithms trained on historical data.
 You can then use the model to detect future fraudulent transactions.

 The main steps in this tutorial are: